-Mad Hatters Tea Party Theme posted by Faustina Bowen on March 21, 2020
+Mad Hatters Tea Party Theme updated by Faustina Bowen on April 5, 2021

 A Mad Hatters tea party theme, what could be more fun!
 Celebrate in the great outdoors with a royal game of croquet.
 There is a lot of fun in store when everyone is mad for tea!

 As tea is generally considered an afternoon occurrence, an afternoon tea party is always in order, even if it is mad.

 1:30-Croquet begins with snacking on the tea and cookies